CagriCatik/Vehicle-Network-Standards/webpage/docs/Agile-SCRUM/09_SAFe/14_Benefits-PI-Planning.md

 ## Introduction

-Program Increment (PI) Planning is a pivotal event in the Scaled Agile Framework (SAFe) that aims to align teams to a shared mission and vision.
+Program Increment  Planning is a pivotal event in the Scaled Agile Framework  that aims to align teams to a shared mission and vision.
 This tutorial delves into the benefits of PI Planning, highlighting its role in aligning development with business objectives, fostering collaboration, and enabling efficient decision-making.

 ## Aligning Development to Business Goals